 If you have a charge registered against your account to the Police and Families Credit Union or another lender, the funds available may be reduced by an amount determined by the lender.
 A Discharge of registered charge form will need to be completed and returned.
 This process can take up to 5 working days so it should be factored into your timeframe.

-An administration fee of $200 will be charged to your account if we consent to the application.
-This fee is subject to change.
+An administration fee will be charged to your account if we consent to the application.
+Current fees are listed here.

 Other benefits while in service